AhsanAli1116/App-Using-DRF/socialapp/README.md

 there is an app name api in the project named social app
 ## Provided Urls:

-api/registration : for register
+/registration : for register

+/login : for getting the JWT access and refresh token for user login

 api/user/<str:id>: for get username information

-api/login : for getting the JWT access and refresh token for user login

 api/token/refresh/ : for refresh the jwt tokken

-api/posts : for all posts
+api/posts : for all posts CRUD Operation, like and unlike

-api/posts/<str:id> : for getting specify user posts